Stochastic Matching Bandits with Rare Optimization Updates: Abstract

 \section{Abstract}

-In this study, we introduce a novel bandit framework for stochastic matching based on the Multi-nomial Logit (MNL) choice model.
-In our setting, $N$ agents on one side are assigned to $K$ arms on the other side, where each arm stochastically selects an agent from its assigned pool according to an unknown preference and yields a corresponding reward.
-The objective is to minimize regret by maximizing the cumulative revenue from successful matches across all agents.
-This task requires solving a combinatorial optimization problem based on estimated preferences, which is NP-hard and leads a naive approach to incur a computational cost of $O(K^N)$ per round.
-To address this challenge, we propose batched algorithms that limit the frequency of matching updates, thereby reducing the amortized computational cost—i.e., the average cost per round—to $O(1)$ while still achieving a regret bound of $\tilde{O}(\sqrt{T})$.
+We introduce a bandit framework for stochastic matching under the multinomial logit (MNL) choice model.
+In our setting, $N$ agents on one side are assigned to $K$ arms on the other side, where each arm stochastically selects an agent from its assigned pool according to unknown preferences and yields a corresponding reward over a horizon $T$.
+The objective is to minimize regret by maximizing the cumulative revenue from successful matches.
+A naive approach requires solving an NP-hard combinatorial optimization problem at every round, resulting in a prohibitive computational cost.
+To address this challenge, we propose batched algorithms that strategically limit the number of times matching assignments are updated to $\Theta(\log\log T)$ over the entire horizon.
+By invoking expensive combinatorial optimization only on a vanishing fraction of rounds, our algorithms substantially reduce overall computational overhead while still achieving a regret bound of $\widetilde{\mathcal{O}}(\sqrt{T})$.